NEW:

 Escaped galley slave turned assistant

-This is an imagining of Jack, aged ~21 years old, suitable for Predestination.
+This is an AI imagining of Jack, aged ~21 years old, his age during Predestination.

 BIO